Charles Stanhope, 3rd Earl Stanhope: Politics

 In politics he was a democrat.
-As Lord Mahon he contested the Westminster without success in 1774, when only just of age; but from the general election of 1780 until his accession to the peerage on 7 March 1786 he represented through the influence of Lord Shelburne the Buckinghamshire borough of High Wycombe.
+As Lord Mahon he contested the Westminster constituency without success in 1774, when he was only just of age; but from the general election of 1780 until his being raised to the peerage on 7 March 1786 he represented through the influence of Lord Shelburne the Buckinghamshire borough of High Wycombe.
 During the sessions of 1783 and 1784 he supported William Pitt the Younger, whose sister, Lady Hester Pitt, he married on 19 December 1774.
-He was close enough to be singled out for ridicule in the Rolliad:
+He was close enough to Pitt to be singled out for ridicule in the Rolliad: